joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/04/18/technology/ai-chips-china-huawei.html

 **Jason Robertson out week to week with injury, will miss start of playoffs**\
-`The 25-year-old, who was Dallas' second-leading scorer this season, will not play in Game 1 vs. Colorado.`\
+`The 25-year-old, Dallas' second-leading scorer this season, will not play Saturday in Game 1 vs. Colorado.`\
 https://nytimes.com/athletic/6290580/2025/04/18/stars-jason-robertson-injury-nhl-playoffs/

 **How ‘The White Lotus’ Ran Aground**\